tpiva/PackageQuality/README.md

 All routes are document on swagger
 Link: http://localhost:3000/v1/swagger

+## Future features

+1. Add jwt token to authentication requests.
+2. Add state of connection with database in health route.
+3. Make phase 3 with more info about projects.

 ## Libs

+3rd party libs used.

 ### Production:
 - [koa](https://koajs.com/): Make the code more easible to read and implement.